 Here's a full breakdown of Medicare costs, part by part.

 10. Can I change my Medicare coverage?

 The Annual Enrollment Period (AEP) is the time when most people can change their Medicare coverage for the next year.
 The AEP runs from October 15 to December 7 each year.
-During this time, employees can switch from Original Medicare to a Medicare Advantage plan, switch from a Medicare Advantage plan back to Original Medicare, or switch from one Medicare Advantage plan to another.
+During this time, beneficiaries can switch from Original Medicare to a Medicare Advantage plan, switch from a Medicare Advantage plan back to Original Medicare, or switch from one Medicare Advantage plan to another.

-The Medicare Advantage Open Enrollment Period (OEP) runs from January 1 to March 31, during which time employees can switch from one Medicare Advantage plan to another or switch from Medicare Advantage to Original Medicare with or without a Part D drug plan.
+The Medicare Advantage Open Enrollment Period (OEP) runs from January 1 to March 31, during which time users can switch from one Medicare Advantage plan to another or switch from Medicare Advantage to Original Medicare with or without a Part D drug plan.